ethanhs/Explore10/README.md

 This program supports free software and is GPL v3 licensed.

 Explore10  Copyright (C) 2015  Ethan Smith

-    This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+    This program comes with ABSOLUTELY NO WARRANTY;
-    This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.
+    This is free software, and you are welcome to redistribute it

 #Thanks
 Many of the icons in this program come from the WindowsIcon Pack, licensed under the [CC 3.0 license](https://creativecommons.org/licenses/by/3.0/us/).
 Also, the code used to get thumnails of files is thanks to Daniel Peñalba.
 Thanks!